fptjy/vertical-cuckoo-filter/README.md

-# cuckoo-filter
+# vertial-cuckoo-filter
-cuckoo filter and its variants
+vertical cuckoo filter and its variants